 willing to help you learn some other jobs at work.
 This

-mean you have to actually start doing these extra jobs, but what it
+mean you have to actually start doing these extra jobs, but it

-does mean is that when the boss needs someone to fill in for another
+does mean that, when the boss needs someone to fill in for another

 right in and take care of it.
 It makes sense that if a